Updated: Mar 21

 Planting Field Arboretum- growing up we passed this place on a daily basis and seldom went in.
 My mom had worked there as a young girl.
 I attended a couple of events there but other than that I never took the time to go in and explore.
 Silly me!
 Sometimes you have to move away to appreciate the beauty of home!

 $8.00 parking fee

-Afterwords we went into Oyster Bay to hit the Chinks/ Bonanza hot dog stand for some Italian Ice and the best hot dogs ever.
-We did have to walk up to an ATM in the Village which was actually great because Oyster Bay is a quaint little town and walking through brings back many of my own memories.
-We parted ways with Erin and her sweet girls and before leaving town, we made another visit to our friend Kerri.
+Afterwards we went into Oyster Bay to hit Chinks/ Bonanza hot dog stand for some Italian Ice and the best hot dogs ever.
+We did have to walk up to an ATM in the Village which was actually great, as Oyster Bay is a quaint little town and walking through brings back many of my own memories.
+We parted ways with Erin and her sweet girls and before leaving town, we made another visit to our family friend Kerri.
 It is so nice to see your friends doing well, and this was a fun stop as our kids wanted to play, and we wanted to catch up.
-While us moms joked the kids all fussed over Mine Craft.
+While us moms joked the kids all fussed over Mind Craft.
 I really missed Oyster Bay.
 It really did have a unique "home" pull.

 Open Wednesday through Sunday 9 to 5

 The home of our 35th President Theodore Roosevelt from 1885 - 1919 when he passed away.
 It was famous because he called this the summer White House.
 The 23 room Victorian mansion estate also Has 37 acres of tidal salt marsh, and bay beach.
 There is a small museum which is all quality artifacts and historical items.
 Behind the house and museum trails lead down to a boardwalk over the beach, and is not to be missed.
 This was another spot I completely took for granted having grown up right up the road.
 As a girl I came here frequently just to run in the yard.
 We had done a few tours although I don’t believe we ever paid to get in.
 We were the local kids and we just ran around like we owned the place then.